Skip to content

 Skills use two types of examples to guide LLM behavior:

 trigger_examples in the YAML frontmatter help the skill selector LLM decide WHEN to select a skill.
-Only the first 3 examples are shown in the selection prompt.
+They appear in the Triggers column of the selector prompt.
+Only the first 5 are shown.
+These can be example visitor messages or semantic trigger descriptions.

 trigger_examples: